 Chest poultices made of onions or mustard seeds can stimulate mucus secretion.
 (Lots of tutorials are available online.)

-Many people are being hit hard by the economic turmoil caused by this pandemic.
 Now is the perfect time to support your local herbalists, apothecaries and herb farmers.

 Now is the perfect time to reach out with herbal support to loved ones, neighbors and others in your community who are interested in herbal remedies.